 Not really places for exercising dogs17th May 2016

 This piece though is inspired by something that I increasingly encounter while frequenting local parks during lunchtime and evening strolls: the exercising of dogs.
-It might been life’s other distractions but this is something that I only really started to notice over the past year.
-In fact, it would appear to be a growing trend but that is a perception rather than statistical reality so this is best treated with care.
+It might have been life’s other distractions, but this is something that I only really started to notice over the past year.
+In fact, it would appear to be a growing trend, yet that is a perception rather than statistical reality, so this is best treated with care.

 Nevertheless, dog excrement appears to be a problem that at least refuses to go away with Macclesfield’s Riverside Park and Tegg’s Nose Country Park.
 Like with other things in life, it seems that some owners are more diligent about cleaning up after their dogs than others.
 While the task admittedly is an unpleasant one, spreading diseases that cross species boundaries is not neighbourly either and some of these afflict humanity.
 It is for that reason that I have seen signs on a playing pitch in Prestbury that advertise a ban on letting dogs on there.

 Speaking of the nuisance that dogs can cause, I saw one person allow their two dogs chase a heron about the aforementioned Riverside Park with their not being able to catch being offered as an excuse when I stared at what was happening.
 It cannot have been good for the bird and it moved away soon afterwards.
 Would you blame it?